bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 1. Vision and Goals

 The project is part of the front end of ChRIS platform(ChRIS Research Integration System, which is a web-based medical image platform that allows for various forms of medical image processing(Ex: MRIs).
-Our goal is to
+Our goal is to:
 - Design a front-end interface using React & Redux.
-- Receive the input from the user and send the result from MOC to the users.
+- Receive the input from the user and send the input to MOC for computation and show visualized result for the users.

 ## 2. Users/Personas Of The Project
 Basically, the target users are: